 If you or a family member are in the ICU, you are probably going to expect more attention from the nursing staff due to a smaller patient load.
 However, sometimes the nurse is not right there at every moment, and there's a reason for that.
 "In the ICU, it's frustrating when patients say we're neglecting or ignoring them…when in reality if I'm not sitting outside my patient's room then I'm in another room helping with a patient who is crashing or coding," an ICU nurse told Healthy Way.

-You shouldn’t talk while your vital signs are getting taken.
+Please don't talk while your vital signs are being taken.

 A nurse will be the one to take your pulse, temperature, blood pressure, and respiratory rate as part of a basic workup when you see a doctor.
 However, it can be hard to hear over the sound of a patient's voice rattling throughout their body, so it's best not to talk during these exams.